A History of First Unitarian

 James’s deep commitment to the cause of the homeless raised the congregation’s awareness of the plight of the local homeless community.
 Members of the church started a program to help feed and clothe the homeless in downtown Providence in collaboration with other churches in the city.
 James brought the Rev. Mary Margaret Earl to the church as a Community Minister to bolster the church’s effort to support the homeless.
 Mary Margaret was a major force in Rhode Island’s efforts to address homelessness and its harms to individual lives.
 Our Food Share Pantry, managed and staffed by church members, continued to expand and now serves over 150 clients each month.

 James was deeply engaged in promoting worship at First Unitarian.
 He founded and maintained a Zen meditation group and was a widely recognized member of the Providence Zen Buddhist community.
-His sermons frequently called on the congregation to recognize the interconnected value of the first (The inherent worth and dignity of every person) and seventh UU principles (Respect for the interdependent web of all existence).
+His sermons frequently called on the congregation to recognize the interconnected value of the first (The inherent worth and dignity of every person) and seventh (Respect for the interdependent web of all existence) UU principles.
 His sermons typically placed issues of human interest within a Unitarian tradition and structure.
 James also maintained a Facebook page, a daily blog, and authored two books while at First Unitarian.

 One of James’s early accomplishments was to promote a revision of the church covenant, unchanged since 1882.
 He convened a group of lay leaders who crafted a new covenant that was presented to the congregation and, after remarkably little discussion, was approved.